 Three years related experience.

-Classified Title: Research Data Manager Role/Level/Range: ACRP/04/MC Starting Salary Range: $46,560 - $64,100 (Commensurate with experience) Employee group: Full Time Schedule: Mon. - Fri, 8:30 am - 5:00 pm Exempt Status: Exempt Location: Flexible/School of Public Health Department name: Ctr for Immnztn Rsch Vaccine Scis CIR Personnel area: School of Public Health
+Classified Title: Research Data Manager Role/Level/Range: ACRP/04/MC Starting Salary Range: $46,560-$64,100 Annually (Commensurate with experience) Employee group: Full Time Schedule: M-F 8:30 am - 5:00 pm Exempt Status: Exempt Location: Hybrid/School of Medicine Campus Department name: SOM Neuro BIOS Personnel area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.